sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 Then select and lay out 4 B cards.
 Then select and lay out 4 C cards.

-> These are the move cards you can start with.
-You are going to take turns
+> These are called move cards.
+You are going to take turns choosing, and
-> choosing, and I'm here to explain how they work and answer questions.
+> I'm here to explain how they work and answer questions.
 >
 > The "A" cards are usually the most powerful, so, during character creation,
 > you can only choose one of those.
 You can choose up to 2 of the B cards,
-> and if you wanted, you can choose 3 C cards, You get to start
+> and if you wanted, you can choose 3 C cards, You get to start with 3 move
-> with 3 move cards in total.
+> cards in total.
 >
 > To differentiate the characters, you don't get to choose a card that
 > someone else has already picked.
 But later on in the game, you'll have